pminhtri/pminhtri/README.md

 ### Hi there 👋

-- I'm a Software Engineer who love .NET & Rust techs.
+- I'm a Software Engineer who love both .NET and Rust.

 - ⚡Programing Languages:
   <p>